 Downsides of contracting through a limited company

-- There is a certain amount of paperwork involved, usually about 10 – 15 minutes per month
+- There is a certain amount of paperwork involved, however this only takes up a few minutes of your time each month

-If you choose this route, all of your income tax and National Insurance contributions are paid on your behalf.
-This may be the best option for you if you earn under £25,000 and are taking a short term contract of fewer than 3 months.
+If you choose this route, your Income Tax and National Insurance contributions are deducted on your behalf.
+This may be the best route for you if you expect to earn under £25,000 annually, and are working on a short term contract of fewer than 3 months.

-Contracting through an umbrella means that you become an employee of the company.
-When you join, your client or recruitment agent enters a contract with the umbrella for your services, and you enter into a contract with the umbrella.
+Contracting through an umbrella company means that you become an employee of that company.
+When you join, your client or recruitment agent enters a contract with the umbrella company for your services, and you enter into a contract with the umbrella company.

 Benefits of contracting through an umbrella company

-- All tax and NI is deducted before you receive your money, so you will have no further taxes to pay
+- Income Tax and National Insurance contributions are deducted before you receive your salary, with no further taxes to pay

-- You can benefit from employment rights such as sick pay and pension contributions
+- You will benefit from employment rights such as holiday pay, sick pay, maternity pay and pension contributions

 Downsides of contracting through an umbrella company

-- You will receive a salary that is subject to full PAYE Tax and NI, it’s just like being a permanent member of staff again
+- You will receive a salary that is subject to full Income Tax deductions and National Insurance contributions

 - You are reliant on the umbrella company to collect your money from the client or agent and then to pay it on to you